 Company policy is aimed at concluding sales contracts in euros wherever possible.
 A certain element of the sales is however realized from contracts in foreign currency.
-In 2014 this figure was approximately 21% of total revenue.
+In 2015 this figure was approximately 71% (2014: 21%) of total revenue.

+For contracts in foreign currencies of material amounts, AND is able to make use of hedge contracts in order to mitigate the currency risk.

 Apart from the currency risk from sales contracts in foreign currency, the company is exposed to a currency risk on the activities in India, since the reporting currency is the Indian Rupee.